-Students will build upon the scientific principles learnt in Year 7 and at KS2, as well as covering brand new content in all three sciences.
+Students will build upon the scientific principles learnt in both Year 8 and at KS2, as well as covering brand new content in all three sciences in more detail.
 Practical skills will be refined as more experiments are carried out and written up in a scientific format.
 There will be a focus on exam technique and students will regularly receive feedback after assessments.